Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 + These export files have been copied to the Matcher machine

-In this document it will be assumed that there are two separate users that have prepared 2 export files each and copied them to the directory on the Matcher machine as follows:
+In this document it will be assumed that there are two separate users that have prepared 1 export file each and copied them to the directory on the Matcher machine as follows:

 matcher
   import-from-redeemer
     redeemer-1-1.txt
-    redeemer-1-2.txt
     redeemer-2-1.txt
-    redeemer-2-2.txt

 The steps to set up the Matcher service are: